-Gender Equality (gender\equal\est)
+Gender Equality (gender_equal_est)

 Data source GSoD Indices

 Original variable Constructed variable

-Name in dataset gender_equal_est
+Name in data set gender_equal_est

-Definition The Gender Equality subcomponent is measured through two expert-coded indicators from V-Dem, on power distribution by gender and female participation in civil society organizations, and two observational indicators, on the ratio of female to male mean years of schooling (IHME), and the proportion of lower chamber legislators who are female (V-Dem).
+Definition The Gender Equality subcomponent is measured through two expert-coded indicators from V-Dem, on power distribution by gender and female participation in civil society organizations, and five observational indicators, on the ratio of female to male mean years of schooling (IHME), the proportion of lower chamber legislators who are female (V-Dem), the gender disaggregated labour force participation rate (women-men, ILO), the share of managerial positions held by women (ILO), and gender disaggregated control of financial accounts (women-men, World Bank).
 To this we added an index of exclusion by gender (V-Dem), and in-house coded measures of women's empowerment (GGGR), and women's political and economic rights (both from CIRIGHTS).
-The eight indicators were aggregated into the Gender Equality subcomponent using IRT.
+The 11 indicators were aggregated into the Gender Equality subcomponent using IRT.

 Original scale Interval

-Citation Skaaning (2023)
+Citation Skaaning and Hudson (2024)

 Data manipulation for aggregation

-Indicator of Rights 3.3.
-Political Equality
+Indicator of Rights A. Political Equality

-Aggregation BFA of 2.3.A.
-Social Group Equality and 2.3.B.
-Gender Equality
+Aggregation BFA of 2.4.A.
+Social Group Equality, 2.4.B.
+Economic Equality, and 2.4.C.
+Gender Equality.

-Indicators included v_24_13, v_24_14, v_24_15, v_24_16, v_24_17, v_24_18, v_24_19, v_24_20
+Indicators included v_24_15, v_24_16, v_24_17, v_24_18, v_24_19, v_24_20, v_24_21, v_24_22, v_24_23, v_24_24, v_24_25

 Final scale Scaled to range from 0 (lowest score) to 1 (highest score).

 Auxiliary variables gender_equal_I = lower bound for the 68% confidence interval gender_equal_u = upper bound for the 68% confidence interval

-Access to justice for men (v\21\01)
+Access to justice for men (v_21_01)

-Data source V-Dem Original variable v2clacjstm Name in dataset v_21_01 Definition Question: Do men enjoy secure and effective access to justice?
-Responses: 0: Secure and effective access to justice for men is non-existent.
-1: Secure and effective access to justice for men is usually not established or widely respected.
-2: Secure and effective access to justice for men is inconsistently observed.
+Data source V-Dem Original variable v2clacjstm Name in data set v_21_01 Definition Question: Do men enjoy secure and effective access to justice?
+Responses: 0.
+Secure and effective access to justice for men is non-existent.
+1. Secure and effective access to justice for men is usually not established or widely respected.
+2. Secure and effective access to justice for men is inconsistently observed.
 Minor problems in most cases or occur rather unevenly across different parts of the country.
-3: Secure and effective access to justice for men is usually observed.
-4: Secure and effective access to justice for men is almost always observed.
+3. Secure and effective access to justice for men is usually observed.
+4. Secure and effective access to justice for men is almost always observed.
 Clarification: This question specifies the extent to which men can bring cases before the courts without risk to their personal safety, trials are fair and men have effective ability to seek redress if the public authorities violate their rights, including the rights to counsel, defence and appeal.
 This question does not ask you to assess the relative access to justice for men and women.
 Thus, it is correct to assign the lowest possible score to a country if men and women enjoy equal but extremely limited access to justice.
 Original scale Ordinal, converted to interval by the measurement model.
-Citation Pemstein et al. (2020) Coppedge et al. (2023) Data manipulation for aggregation Recoded into 20 categories, each containing five percentiles, ranging from 1 (the lowest five percentiles) to 20 (the highest five percentiles).
+Citation Pemstein et al. (2020) Coppedge et al. (2024) Data manipulation for aggregation Recoded into 20 categories, each containing five percentiles, ranging from 1 (the lowest five percentiles) to 20 (the highest five percentiles).
 Indicator of 2.
 Rights 2.1.
 Access to Justice Aggregation IRT to construct subattribute 2.1.
 Access to Justice.
 Final scale Scaled to range from 0 (lowest score) to 1 (highest score).

-Access to justice for women (v\21\02)
+Access to justice for women (v_21_02)